-In the case where we want to build a React search box, or autocomplete text input, a debounce functionality comes very handy as we don't want to have an API called for each keystroke of the user.
+In the case where we want to build a React search box, or autocomplete text input, a debounce function comes very handy as we don't want to have the API called for each keystroke of the user.

 So, instead of having something like this: